Helping Etsy better understand their sellers

 Goals, Planning, Strategy

-One “fun” element that we added was a group that we would recruit from an outside panel who would not know we were working for Etsy.
-We recruiting for any online seller of handmade items, someone who matched the target Etsy seller.
-We watched people on the same page/flow on a variety of websites to analyze their task and learn what worked/didn’t work on both Etsy’s and non-Etsy sites.
+One “fun” element that we added was a group that we would recruit from an outside panel who would not know we were working for this particular marketplace.
+We recruiting for any online seller of handmade items, someone who matched the target marketplace seller.
+We watched people on the same page/flow on a variety of websites to analyze their task and learn what worked/didn’t work on marketplace sites, both the client’s and others.

 Protocol, Script, Guide